In conversation with More

 “The burning forest,” Believer answered.

-Would you also like to know what Scientist proclaimed once?
+Would you also like to know what Scientist once proclaimed?

 Gregory: Yes . . .
 Please don’t take this the wrong way, but I’m not sure why you told me this story.
-I have several questions about it I’d like to ask, but . . . but for now . . .
-What did Scientist proclaim?
+I have several questions about it, but . . . for now . . . what did Scientist proclaim?

 More: “E = MC2.”
 A century later, a designer said: “I like the idea of providing nature with a choice.
 To augment nature and allow it access to the world of bits.
 To increase its communication bandwidth.
 To give it agency.
 I wonder what the rose actually wants or needs.”